v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 3. In the **Display job status** field select **Not scheduled**.

-4. Select a Kanban job from the unplanned Kanban jobs, and then click the **Schedule** button.
+4. Select a Kanban job from the unplanned Kanban jobs, and then select the **Schedule** button.
 Repeat for the remaining Kanban jobs of your choice.

 ### Exercise \#7: Process scheduled Kanbans for process and transfer jobs